DAWG CAMP STAFF APPLICATION FAQ

-Yes, absolutely!
-Being apart of Dawg Camp Staff is above all else, a campus leadership position.
-We will provide you training and insight on all of the ins-and-outs of Dawg Camp so you are fully prepared for the role.
+Absolutely!
+Being a part of Dawg Camp Staff is, above all else, a campus leadership position.
+We will provide you training and insight on all the ins-and-outs of Dawg Camp so you are fully prepared for the role.

 No, you are only required to be in Athens during your selected program (and Discovery, if applying to be a Special Programs Counselor).
 Check out our Mandatory Dates sheet for more information.